zero24x/glovecoin/README.md

-HotShotCoin is a PoW+PoS cryptocurrency that will be PoS only after block 43200
+GloveCoin is a PoW+PoS cryptocurrency that will be PoS only after block 43200

-Name: HotShotCoin
+Name: GloveCoin

-Short name: HTS
+Short name: GLOV

 Algo: Scrypt